cmguido/docker_ecp_generator/demo-projects/magento/README.md

 `docker container ls`
 Find the one that says "alexcheng/magento" and use that for the next two commands.

-Install sample data and set up the magento instance by running the below command `docker exec -it <container-id> install-all`
+Install sample data and set up the magento instance by running the below command (unix) `docker exec -it <container-id> /usr/local/bin/install-all`

+OR (windows)
+`docker exec -it <container-id> bash -c "dos2unix /usr/local/bin/install-all;/usr/local/bin/install-all;"`

 If you want to start ssh service, run the command below **You will need to run this each time you start the container to enable ssh access**